phalcon/documentation/docs/dispatcher.md

 ```php
 public function isFinished(): bool
 ```
-Checks if the dispatch loop is finished or has more pendent controllers/tasks to dispatch
+Check if the dispatch loop is finished or has more pending controllers/tasks to dispatch

 ```php
 public function setActionName(